LTC Home Visitors Policy

 Generally accepted visiting hours to ensure the rights of all residents will be set by the individual home.
 For ill or palliative/end of life residents, visiting by caregivers, family members or significant others 24 hours per day will be supported.
 To ensure safety, no individual other than a resident, employee, Ministry of Long-Term Care (MLTC) Inspector or designated physician/RN (EC) may enter the home between the hours of 12 midnight and 5:30 a.m. unless prior arrangements have been made with the Administrator or designate.

-The Administrator or designate reserves the right to alter the visiting practices of the home during an outbreak and at other times under the direction of the local Medical Officer of Health, Chief Medical Officer of Health or other provincial directives.
+The Administrator or designate reserves the right to alter the visiting practices of the home during an outbreak and at other times under the direction of the local Medical Officer of Health, or Chief Medical Officer of Health appointed under the Health Protection and Promotion Act, in compliance with any applicable laws including any applicable directives, orders, guidance, advice or recommendations.

 Homes will maintain the required visitor logs for a minimum of 30 days.